-The faculty of Emory-at-Oxford is composed of college teachers of proven competence who have a particular interest in teaching the introductory stages of the various disciplines.
+The faculty of Oxford College is composed of college teachers of proven competence who have a particular interest in teaching the introductory stages of the various disciplines.
 Thus the Oxford student is provided with the best type of guidance while he is forming his scholastic habits.